romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 ### Conclusion

-Vue CLI 3 has a lot of great new features which can ensure a rapid and smooth development process.
+**Vue CLI 3** has a lot of great new features which can ensure a **rapid and smooth development process**.
 Features shown in this article are probably just a small fraction of the new CLI and I’m sure that there are quite a few other features which you may find useful.

 I really like the plugin structure and all the advantages coming from that architecture.
 Commercial projects have a tendency to change requirements and the ability to easily add some features such as eg. PWAs in an existing project is a huge advantage.